-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "MP 305" (Ricoh/Savin/Lanier/nashuatec/Rex-Rotary/Gestetner/infotec) E-1.00" (hereinafter referred to as "this TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2017-07 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
-It is intended to report to the sponsor, RICOH COMPANY, LTD., and provide security information to consumers and procurement entities who are interested in this TOE.
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "RICOH IP 500, IM 430 Version J-1.00" (hereinafter referred to as the "TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2019-06-21 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
+It is intended to report to the sponsor, RICOH COMPANY, LTD., and provide security information to procurement entities and consumers who are interested in this TOE.

-Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is provided along with this report.
-Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of this TOE are described in the ST.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") described in Chapter 10.
+Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.

 This Certification Report assumes "general consumers and procurement entities who purchase this TOE that is commercially available" to be readers.
-Note that the Certification Report presents the certification result based on assurance requirements to which this TOE conforms, and does not guarantee an individual IT product itself.
+Note that the Certification Report presents the certification result based on assurance requirements to which the TOE conforms, and does not guarantee an individual IT product itself.